-Midhope Castle is located in Abercorn, just west of South Queensferry, on the Hopetoun estate.
+Midhope Castle is on the Hopetoun estate.
 It is every bit as impressive as Lallybroch, with the familiar approach and entrance to the building.

 If you’re looking for a glimpse of the ancestral home of Jamie Fraser you won’t find the real Lallybroch deep in the Highlands.